Christianity in India: Saint Bartholomew

-Niranam Pally also known as St Mary's Orthodox Syrian Church is believed to be one of the oldest churches in India.
-The church was founded by St. Thomas in AD 54.
-On his way from Kollam in the northeast direction, he arrived at Niranam "Thrikpapaleswaram" by sea.
-The church was reconstructed several times with some parts dating back to a reconstruction in 1259.
-The architecture of the church bears a striking similarity to ancient temple architecture.
-Another ancient church is St. Thomas Syro-Malabar Church, located at Palayur in Thrissur district in Kerala.
-According to Saint Thomas christian tradition, the Syrian church was established between 52 and 54 AD by St Thomas, where he performed the first baptism in India.
-This church is therefore considered an Apostolic See credited to the apostolate of St. Thomas.
+Later antiquity

-Although little is known of the immediate growth of the church in the northwestern regions of India, Bar-Daisan (154–223 AD) reports that in his time there were Christian tribes in North India that claimed to have been converted by Thomas and had books and relics to prove it.
+Although little is known of the immediate growth of the church in the northwestern regions of India, Bardaisan (154–223 AD) reports that in his time there were Christian tribes in North India that claimed to have been converted by Thomas and had books and relics to prove it.
 It is believed that by the time of the establishment of the Sassanid Empire around 226 AD, there were bishops of the Church of the East in northwest India, Afghanistan and Baluchistan, with laymen and clergy alike engaging in missionary activity.
-The existence of Early Christians in India is further substantiated by the records acknowledging the work of Saint Severus of Vienne, a 5th-century missionary of Indian origin who evangelised in Vienne, France.

-4th century missions
+The Syriac Chronicle of Edessa describes a "church of the Christians" in India around 200 AD.

 India had a flourishing trade with Central Asia, the Mediterranean, and the Middle East, both along mountain passes in the north and sea routes down the western and southern coast, well before the advent of the Christian era, and it is likely that Christian merchants from these lands settled in Indian cities along these trading routes.
-The colony of Syrian Christians established at Muziris present-day Kodungallur may be the first Christian community in South India for which there is a continuous written record.
+The colony of Syrian Christians established at Muziris may be the first Christian community in South India for which there is a continuous written record.

 The Chronicle of Seert describes an evangelical mission to India by Bishop David of Basra around the year 300, who reportedly made many conversions, and it has been speculated that his mission took in areas of southern India.

+From various records of travelers we know the existence of Christian communities in India already by the year 345.

-It was also proposed by one scholar in 1987 that Thomas of Cana, who arrived in the Malabar sometime between the 4th and the 9th century.
-The community of people that came along with him is called Kanaya Christians.
+Thomas of Cana, a Syriac Christian merchant, brought a group of 72 Christian families from Mesopotamia to Kerala in the 4th century.
+He was granted copper-plates by the Chera dynasty, which gave his party and all native Christians socio-economic privileges.
+The group of Christians that came along with Thomas of Cana (Knai Thoma) are called Knanaya Christians.

+The existence of Early Christians in India is further substantiated by the records acknowledging the work of Severus of Vienne, a 5th-century missionary of Indian origin who evangelised in Vienne, France.